Hypick122/BetterShotgun/README.md

   - **[BETA]** AmmoCheckAnimation (default = false)
     - Adds ammo check animation to the reload button
   - ReloadKeybind (default = false, vanilla = E)
-    - Changes the reload key to the one you set
+    - Changes the reload key to the one you set (incompatible with ReservedItemSlotCore)
   - ReloadNoLimit (default = false)
     - Allows you to endlessly reload your shotgun
   - SkipReloadAnimation (default = false)